Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lesson7.md

 ```

 - This function is the place where we call the `requestRandomWords` on the `VRFCoordinatorV2Interface` which sends us back the `requestId`.
 We record this `requestId` in the mapping, creating its `RequestStatus`, we push it into the `requestIds` array and update the `lastRequestId` variable.
 The function returns the `requestId`.
 - After calling the function above, Chainlink will call your `fulfillRandomWords` function.
 They will provide the `_requestId` corresponding to your `requestRandomWords` call together with the `_randomWrods`.
-It updates the `fulfilled` and `randomWords` struct parameters.
-In real-world applications, this is where the logic happens.
+It updates the `fulfilled` and `randomWords` struct parameters. *In real-world applications, this is where the logic happens*.
 If you have to assign some traits to an NFT, roll a dice, draw the raffle winner, etc.
 - Great!
 Let's come back to the configuration parameters.
 The `keyHash` variable represents the gas lane we want to use.
 Think of those as the maximum gas price you are willing to pay for a request in WEI.
 It functions as an ID of the off-chain VRF job that runs in response to requests.

 ```javascript